stevenrchun/lassh/README.md

 # <img src="http://stevenchun.me/LaSSH.svg" alt="Clove Hitch Logo" height="200"> LaSSH
-A command line tool for managing per-project SSH Configs
+An open source, MIT-licensed command line tool for managing per-project ssh configs.

-## What's a SSH_CONFIG
+## What's a ssh config
-`ssh` allows the use of a `config` file, usually located in `~/.ssh/config` that allows you to customize `ssh` in a whole host (heh) of ways.
+`ssh` allows the use of a `config` plaintext file, usually located in `~/.ssh/config` that allows you to customize `ssh` in a whole host (heh) of ways.
 One primary use is the creation of aliases for hosts.

 However, a single global config file for ssh can quickly become unwieldy and messy (motivating stack exchange: https://serverfault.com/questions/375525/can-you-have-more-than-one-ssh-config-file).